ayadeleke/alu-higher_level_programming/python-almost_a_circle/README.md

-These are scripts needed for the python-almost_a_circle project
+These are the script for python-almost_a_circle project